GaloisInc/saw-script/doc/manual/manual.md

 analyzing them anew.
 This enables us to reason about much larger and more complex systems than otherwise possible.

-The `crucible_llvm_verify` and `crucible_jvm_verify` functions return
-values of type `CrucibleMethodSpec` and `JVMMethodSpec`, respectively.
+The `crucible_llvm_verify` and `jvm_verify` functions return values of type `CrucibleMethodSpec` and `JVMMethodSpec`, respectively.
 These values are opaque objects that internally contain both the information provided in the associated `JVMSetup` or `CrucibleSetup` blocks and the results of the verification process.

 Any of these `MethodSpec` objects can be passed in via the third argument of the `..._verify` functions.
 For any function or method